sonatype-nexus-community/struts2-rce/README.md

 ### Usage:
 Pre-requisites:
 1. have a JDK installed,
-1. ideally have Docker installed,
+1. have Docker installed, Docker Desktop for Mac or Win
-1. eventually have Python installed (can be replaced by [Jython](https://www.jython.org/))
+1. ideally have Python installed (can be replaced by [Jython](https://www.jython.org/))

 To prepare:
 1. clone this repo